 When running and supporting a political campaign, engaging with voters is vital for a healthy democracy.
 To achieve this, political parties, campaigners and candidates will communicate with voters using various methods of marketing.
 This may include a range of more direct marketing strategies, such as sending addressed post, emails and making direct phone calls.

 If you intend to incorporate direct marketing methods into your campaign, then it’s vital that you understand the rules and regulations involved, to do it successfully.

-Under the Privacy and Electronic Communication (EC Directive), Regulations 2003 (PECR) and the Data Protection Act 1998 (the DPA), there are specific rules which you must comply with when it comes to direct marketing for a political party.
+Under the EU General Data Protection Regulation (GDPR) there are specific rules which you must comply with when it comes to direct marketing for a political party.

 "…the communication (by whatever means) of any advertising or marketing material which is direct to particular individuals’’.

 Direct marketing covers communications ‘directed to particular individuals’, whether it be by post, email, text or phone call.
 Therefore, mailings and leaflet drops which are unaddressed, or addressed merely to ‘the occupier’, do not fall within the statutory definition of ‘direct marketing’.